codexplore-io/crash-course-django/README.md

 My next book if going to be on using React with Django (DRF).
 If you think that there is a better subject, please let me know, www.codexplore.io/contact.

+To read on our website, go to www.codexplore.io/books/crash-course